HSU student with Cerebral palsy graduates with grandfather by his side - NewsBreak

 For Caden Creach, a Wylie High School graduate and soon-to-be college graduate, finishing college is a dream come true.

 Creach, an English major, fell in love with storytelling from an early age after reading superhero comics.
-He said he felt the idea of superheroes and what they stood for ignited a creative passion in him that he wanted to pursue as an adult.Abilene’s first pride parade, festival rescheduled for 2022 after COVID cancellation
+He said he felt the idea of superheroes and what they stood for ignited a creative passion in him that he wanted to pursue as an adult.Invasive zebra mussels found in Lake Brownwood, Abilene lakes being monitored

 But pursuing a career as a writer would not be as easy as it sounded, for Creach.
 Prematurely born, Creach developed Cerebral palsy, a disorder that started at an early age affecting a person’s ability to move and maintain a point of balance.